fossasia/eventyay-tickets/doc/administrator/installation_pip.rst

 Step 5: Installation
 --------------------

 Now we will install pretalx itself.
-The following steps are to be executed as the ``pretalx`` user.
+Please execute the following steps as the ``pretalx`` user.
 We will install all Python packages, including pretalx, in the user's Python environment, so that your global Python installation will not know of them::